augustinmuster/CoupledElectricMagneticDipoles.jl/docs/src/postprocessing.md

 - Computing scattered fields.
 - Computing local density of states (LDOS).

 The list of functions and a description of how to use them is given in the following section.
+In general ``N`` represents the number of dipoles.

 ## Functions List and Documentation